mikaelbr/submit/README.md

 * Install [Postman](https://www.getpostman.com)
 * Import the collection `submit.postman_collection.json`
+* Setup Postman environment with key-value: `baseurl=https://submit.javazone.no` or `baseurl=http://localhost:8080`
-* Start by running the `POST – DEBUG login`, then you can do any other call.
+* Start by running the `POST – Generate token` with your email address.
+* Then you can do any other call using the token you got in an email in an `X-token` header.

-# Configure AWS
+# Deployment to AWS

+## First time: configure AWS

 Install `aws` and `eb` command line tools:

 ```
-brew install aws
+brew install awscli
-brew install eb
+brew install aws-elasticbeanstalk
 ```

-Configure a AWS profile for javabin:

-`~/.aws/credentials`
+Edit/add the file `~/.aws/credentials` and add these lines

 ```
 [javabin]